Jairus-M8/LightNovelWorldScraper/README.md

-Certainly!
-Here's the updated README with the section added for pasting a valid URL, along with some other refinements:

----

 # Light Novel World Scraper

 A Node.js-based web scraper for extracting chapters from **lightnovelworld.co** and converting them into **EPUB** format.